lxtrem/WaZde/README.md

 We're two French guys, Raphael and Antoine.
 I (Raphael) am fond of computer programming and i particularly love c++.
 My friend Antoine is captivated by electronic music but great synthesizers are costly and as he also likes computer programming, we decided to create our own synthesizer.
-We are doing that on our free time, therefore it will be a very long project.
+We do that on our free time, therefore it will be a very long project.

 Targeted audience
 -----------

-We are aiming at a beginner audience because at first, the software will be basic but as we'll work on the project, there will have more and more functions.
+We are aiming at a beginner audience because at first, the software will be basic, but, as we'll work on the project, there will have more and more functions.
-Maybe we'll create two mode, one basic and one expert.
+Maybe we'll create two modes, a basic and an expert one.

 Thanks for reading, Raphael.